 Ladysmith is a feminist venture for gender equality.

-Guided by the principle “no research about us, without us,” we help international development organizations produce, analyze and take action on gender data.
+Guided by the principle “no research about us, without us,” we help international development and humanitarian organizations produce, analyze and take action on gender data.

 Policymakers, program designers, and social movements use data to craft the futures they want to see.
 A smith is a craftsperson.
 Throughout history, crafting has typically been associated with men’s work (think blacksmith, tinsmith, locksmith, silversmith).
 At Ladysmith we believe that women and their life experiences are critical to crafting a more just and caring world.

-We weave together analytical rigour, familiarity with women’s movements, open source data collection technology, and public communications expertise to produce gender data with an impact.
+We weave together mixed-methods research methodologies, analytical rigour, familiarity with women’s movements, open source data collection technology, and public communications expertise to produce gender data with an impact.
 We’d be happy to work with you in English, Spanish, Hindi, French, or Portuguese.